Zahra-Aliyeva/Project-global_terrorism-/README.md

 •	Monthly distribution suggests that attacks occur year-round, but spikes in specific months hint at seasonal factors or politically significant periods.
 •	Looking at the deadliest incident, each year shows that the countries most affected by severe attacks vary over time, underlining how risk shifts geographically as global and regional dynamics change.

 Suspicious vs Confirmed Incidents:

 •	Comparing confirmed and doubtful incidents reveals that confirmed attacks generally result in higher casualties.
 This likely reflects better reporting for high-impact events, while minor or ambiguous events are more often classified as doubtful.

+# Recommendations 🛠️
+•	Incident Reporting & Data Quality: many incidents had missing coordinates or incomplete date information.
+Standardizing how casualties, locations, and attack details are reported will make future analyses more accurate and actionable.

+•	Weapon & Attack Preparedness: explosives and firearms were the most commonly used and deadly weapons.
+Reinforcing emergency response plans, public awareness programs, and preventive measures for these attack types can reduce harm.

+•	Group Activity & Threat Assessment: active terrorist groups with high success rates should be closely monitored.
+Understanding their patterns like jobttack types, targets, and regions helps anticipate future high-risk events.

+•	Public Safety & Awareness: localized safety strategies for countries where US and other foreign citizens are most affected can save lives.
+Training, alerts, and preventive guidance should target high-risk cities and months identified in the seasonal analysis.

+•	Long-Term Insights: trends in attack types, targets, and casualties should be reviewed regularly.
+Using severity levels and seasonal patterns, law enforcement and policymakers can plan interventions more efficiently and prevent escalation.